m4ttsch/omscs-notes-notes/operating-systems/thread-performance-considerations.md

 When looking to incorporate enterprise software into the system, another useful metric may be the **percentage of SLA violations**.
 It may not make sense to create a contract with a software company if the SLA violations on their products are very high.

 Some metrics are not super useful to maximize.
 For example, "smooth" video requires ~30fps.
-It doesn’t make sense to maximize the fps, but rather the goal should be to stay above or around 30fps for some high percentage of the time.
+It doesn't make sense to maximize the fps, but rather the goal should be to stay above or around 30fps for some high percentage of the time.
 In this case **client-perceived performance** is the goal, not raw performance.

 You may be interested in just one metric before making decisions, or you may need to aggregate metrics or even derive new metrics in order to accurately understand the system that you are evaluating.